Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 • Don’t go dark when times are tough, but think and act strategically

-• Adapt to new consumer behaviours, or be outpaced by businesses that are
+• Adapt to new consumer behaviours, or be outpaced by businesses that do

 • Consider your messaging and choose empathy-driven communication rather than hard-hitting sales